 - According to the International Labor Organization (ILO), 4 out of 10 BPO employees in the Philippines suffer from occupational safety and health concerns such as sleep disorders, fatigue, eye strain, etc.

-- Alarmingly, there is no existing union in the entire BPO industry, thus the inability of employees to assert better working conditions.
+- Alarmingly, as of the release of the research, there is no existing union in the entire BPO industry, thus the inability of employees to assert better working conditions.

 KNOW YOUR RIGHTS!

 Every employee shall have “the right to assert for the protection of their rights and the promotion of their welfare” (Sec.
 18 Art.
 II Phil.
 Constitution).
 These rights are granted to us by virtue of being employees, regardless of association with a union or not.

 EILER, with the support of People with a Mission, has published a small flyer informing BPO employees of their basic rights as part of the “Kaagapay” project.